erwanlc/dumbdatascience/_posts/2017-01-13-Data-Science-For-Dummies.md

 # The Data Scientist

 ## His duty
-The job of the Data Scientist is to exploer data and informations to extract from them some value or any other interesting patterns.
+The job of the Data Scientist is to explore data and informations to extract from them some value or any other interesting patterns.
 It is often said that the Data Scientist is an expert which combine statistics, IT and business expertise being also good in visualization and graphics creation.

 The skills of the Data Scientist are often summarize with this diagram: